junxit/us-congress-bills-109/metadata.md

 - 2005-02-01 — Introduced in House
 - 2005-02-01 — Introduced in House
 - 2005-02-01 — Referred to the House Committee on Resources.
+- 2005-02-09 — Referred to the Subcommittee on Fisheries and Oceans.
+- 2006-04-06 — Subcommittee Hearings Held.
+- 2006-07-26 — Committee Consideration and Mark-up Session Held.
+- 2006-07-26 — Ordered to be Reported in the Nature of a Substitute (Amended) by Unanimous Consent.
+- 2006-07-26 — Subcommittee on Fisheries and Oceans Discharged.
+- 2006-09-06 — Placed on the Union Calendar, Calendar No. 360.
+- 2006-09-06 — Reported (Amended) by the Committee on Resources.
+H. Rept.
+109-620.
+- 2006-09-06 — Reported (Amended) by the Committee on Resources.
+H. Rept.
+109-620.